 Even the most successful business executives have benefited from mentoring!

-Certainly, there are several excellent university programs that focus on nonprofit management.
+Certainly, there are several excellent university programs that focus on nonprofit management, and you can earn advanced academic degrees in them.
 If you go to my Fundraising Resources section under, “Professional Development,” click on the photo at the top of the page for a list from U.S. News & World Report of leading graduate programs.

 - Kevin Daum for Inc., “Get a Great Mentor Through LinkedIn: 5 Steps” (June, 2014).